-The CUNY Language Immersion Program provides intensive English as a Second Language (ESL) studies-25 hours per week for up to one year-to students who have been accepted to LaGuardia or other CUNY colleges and have chosen to defer their enrollment in order to concentrate on improving their English language skills.
-The instructional format includes classwork, research projects, a range of computer applications, orientation to college, and out of class assignments.
-The curriculum reflects a holistic approach to language development that integrates listening, speaking, reading and writing, in the context of academic preparation.
-For more information call (718) 482-5966.
+The CUNY Language Immersion Program provides intensive English as a Second Language (ESL) studies-25 hours per week-to students who have been accepted to LaGuardia or other CUNY colleges and have chosen to defer their enrollment in order to concentrate on improving their English language skills.
+CLIP is a low-cost program that helps students improve their academic reading, writing, speaking and listening skills in English.
+Students also receive assistance transitioning to credit-bearing classes after studying in CLIP, including applying for financial aid and scholarships, and have access to career pathways workshops, guidance from counselors and more.
+For more information call (718) 482-5966 or e-mail clip@lagcc.cuny.edu.